 You use HTML forms to prompt users for input.
 AWS comment tags are embedded in the HTML form commands to tell AWS how to transfer the user's input into application variables.

 RpFormInput

-You can use the RpFormInput tag to prompt users for a numeric value or a string.
+To prompt users for a numeric value or a string, use the RpFormInput tag.
 The format of this tag is:

 '''

 <!-- RpFormInput TYPE=promptType RpTextType=dataType NAME=name RpGetType=Custom RpSetType=Custom MaxLength=length Size=size --> html code <!-- RpEnd -->

 '''